shadows911/baruf/content/p/names.md

     Drive, Little Whinging, Surrey.

-If Descriptivism is correct, then we use "Harry Potter" instead of "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981" essentially because it's more convenient; but the meaning is the same.
+If Descriptivism is correct, then we use "Harry Potter" instead of "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981" only because it's more convenient; the meaning is the same.

 ### How would the Map work in a Descriptivist world?